 - Declaration of Health (one double-sided form per boat)

-- Customs Traveller Declaration form for skipper and all crew (White w/ blue lettering)
+- Customs Traveller Declaration form for captain and all crew (White w/ blue lettering)

-- Immigration Passenger Form for skipper and all crew (Pink) – page 2 stamped by Immigration
+- Immigration Passenger Form for captain and all crew (Pink) – page 2 stamped by Immigration

 - A valid airline ticket for all crew flying out of Bermuda or evidence that such a ticket is waiting at Bermuda